globulus/simi/README.md

     2. Check the leftmost superclass for that method name.
     3. Recursively check that superclass' lefmost superclass, all the way up.

-* All classes except base classes ($Object, $String, $Number, and Exception) silently inherit the $Object class unless another superclass is specified.
-This means that every object, no matter what class it comes from, has access to $Object methods.
+* All classes except base classes (Object, String, Number, and Exception) silently inherit the Object class unless another superclass is specified.
+This means that every object, no matter what class it comes from, has access to Object methods.
 * You can access the superclass methods directly via the *super* keyword.
 The name resolution path is the same as described in multiple inheritance section.
-If multiple superclasses ($Object included) override a certain method, and you want to use a method from a specific superclass, you may specify that superclass's name in parentheses:
+If multiple superclasses (Object included) override a certain method, and you want to use a method from a specific superclass, you may specify that superclass's name in parentheses:
 ```ruby
 class OtherCar(Car, Range): # This combination makes no sense :D
     def init():